 Here's the uncomfortable truth:

-The companies that win won't be the ones optimising for today's pricing.
+The companies that win won't be the ones optimizing for today's pricing.

 They'll be the ones already building for tomorrow's cost structure.